3-leaves-grass/MGTV-MLT/README.md

+Mango-MT: A 9B Model Bridging the Gap with Closed-Source Audiovisual MT

 # Introduction

 Global distribution of long-form videos demands reliable multilingual subtitle translation, yet generic translation models struggle with subtitles’ fragmented text, strict timeline rules and plot-dependent context, yielding unstable outputs in mass production.
 To solve these industrial pain points, we present Mango-MT, an 11-language translation model tailored for audiovisual subtitles, alongside a dedicated evaluation benchmark FTT-MT.
 Tests across 11 languages prove Mango-MT surpasses mainstream models like GPT, Gemini and DeepSeek, with robust retention of subtitle timelines, unified semantics and scalable production capacity.
 Our work has four distinct advantages over prior solutions: